Mobile Friendly SEO

 Patience is a thing of the past—users expect pages to load in under 3 seconds.
 Slow load times won’t just cost you visitors; they’ll also hurt your search rankings.

-- Enable browser caching and implement lazy loading for heavy elements.
+Enable browser caching and implement lazy loading for heavy elements to improve performance.

 3. Mobile UX Best Practices